btc-c0der/omega-btc-ai/BOOK/tools/persona_entry_strategy.md

 The pure consciousness that recognizes simplicity as divinity, focusing on clear, strong signals that even the uninitiated can perceive.

-### ⚡ Scalper Trader
+### ⚡ Contrarian Trader

-The quicksilver entity attuned to minute price vibrations, feeling the market's rapid breaths and capturing value from short-term energetic fluctuations.
+The enlightened spirit that moves against the crowd, sensing reversal points where the many are misled, and the few find truth.

 ### 🌌 Cosmic Trader

 The celestial consciousness that integrates astrological patterns, lunar cycles, and universal rhythms into market analysis, perceiving the higher dimensional influences that govern price movements.

+### 🧘 Patient Trader

+The zen master who waits in stillness, finding the perfect harmonious entry points where multiple forces align in divine synchronicity.

 ---